-Filling an empty chair
+Filling an Empty Chair

 As I got things ready for our mother’s day dinner I could not help but be reminded of the last three mother’s day reunions.
 Each year it was the same thing, John and his wife Sally would stop by with our two lovely grand-children, Lisa and Jason.
-My other child Sherry would also stop by and bring her enjoyable home made apple pie.
+My other child Sherry would also stop by and bring her enjoyable homemade apple pie.

 For the last three years at this special time my husband and I with all the family would sit around the table to feast and celebrate.
 But every year over to the left was that empty chair, Heather’s place.
 I could not help but question how she was doing these days, hoping she was okay, praying she was still alive.

 It was three years ago that Heather did not show up for the first time at Mother’s day dinner.
 No one knew where she was that year.
 Later we found out she was living on the streets and prostituting herself for drugs.
-A mother’s worst fear, the losing of one of her children.
+A mother’s worst fear, the loss of one of her children.
 I blamed myself, my husband, her school teachers, her friends but could not blame her, she was my baby.

 Than the second year she did not show up that was the worst, she had gotten some real bad stuff and was found convulsing in a bathroom of a dingy bar down on the eastside and rushed to the ER.
 We were all at the hospital and praying for her to get better.
 She promised to quit and go to rehab, I was so proud of her.